flashblaze/url-expander/README.md

 ## Background:

 I've started learning [TypeScript](https://www.typescriptlang.org/) and thought I might as well try it in a new project with some new stuff such as Astro as I'm also thinking of re-building my site using these technologies.

+### PS: I had to use `import {h} from 'preact'` as otherwise Astro was complaining that it was not getting the renderer